Lullaby of Broadway (album)

 Lullaby of Broadway was a 10-inch LP album of songs performed by Doris Day, released on March 5, 1951, under catalog number CL-6168.
 The songs were taken from the soundtrack of the movie of the same name, in which she starred.

+Chart performance

+The album debuted on Billboard magazine's Best-Selling Popular Record Albums chart in the issue dated March 30, 1951, peaking at No. 2 during a twenty-four-week run on the chart, becoming her longest charting album.